 Week 2: 2 piano concertos by W. A. Mozart (No. 5, K175 and No. 22, K 482, which is featured on this post)

 Week 4: Benjamin Britten: Piano Concerto

 Postscript: In the course of the discussions at GCAS, I remarked on the “conversational” approach the the concerto in Mozart’s No. 22 (K 482) and, with the help of liner notes on the concerto, made an effort to attach some time stamps to the video offered here that I thought demonstrated this.
+(Unfortunately, since I wrote this the video performance against which I identified time stamps is no longer available, so the time stamps below may well not match.)
 My comment is below and may also be found at this link, where you can also find excerpts from the liner notes, as well as the lively (not to mention wide-ranging) discussion that ensued.

 Tonight I revisited Mozart’s PC 22 (K 482), and how interesting to listen to it fresh on the heels of our Romantic concerto.
 Even more striking to me than before is its conversational approach.
 The solo fortepiano passages never stray far from the orchestra’s, as is further emphasized by prominent solo, duet, and small ensemble passages for other instruments in the orchestra.
 The delicious anticipation of the fortepiano’s return to the orchestral fold is ever-present, including during cadenzas.
 While I am not aware, technically, of all the ways in which this occurs, I feel confident in stating that every single aspect of the composition—harmony, rhythm, thematic material, the lot—is elegantly constructed to achieve this effect.